 Dyslexia is a learning disorder primarily characterised by reading, writing, and spelling difficulties.
 It's a common condition that affects individuals differently.
 Some people may experience mild dyslexia, while others may encounter more severe challenges.
-This article aims to take a comprehensive look at dyslexia: its symptoms, causes, diagnosis, and treatments.
+Here we take a comprehensive look at dyslexia: its symptoms, causes, diagnosis, and treatments.

 Recognising Dyslexia